unrealapex/dotfiles/README.md

 ```

 ### ✨ about ✨
-my dotfiles for arch linux, managed using git and dotbot.
+my dotfiles for arch linux, managed using git and dotbot. the main focus of
+this rice is to create a minimalistic linux system. eye candy is desired,
+however, minimalism and performance come first. a majority of the tools that i
+use with this rice follow the suckless software design philsophy. i believe
+that is a way of writing software that more people should adapt to.

 ### 💿 install
 ```sh